epsy/clize/docs/faq.rst

 How can I write mutually exclusive flags?
 -----------------------------------------

-Mutually exclusive parts are when you can use one flag(``--flag``) or the other, but not both at the same time.
+Mutually exclusive flags refer to when a user can use one flag A (``--flag-a``) or the other (``--flag-b``), but not both at the same time.

 It is a feature that is difficult to express in a function signature as well as on the ``--help`` screen for the user (other than in the full usage form).
-Therefore I recommend using a positional parameter or option that accepts one of specific values. `~clize.parameters.one_of` can help you do that.
+It is therefore recommended to use a positional parameter or option that accepts one of specific values. `~clize.parameters.one_of` can help you do that.

 If you still think mutually exclusive parameters are your best option, you can check for the condition in your function and raise `clize.ArgumentError`, as in the :ref:`arbitrary requirements` part of the tutorial.

 .. index:: DRY
 .. _faq share features: